Please let me know, in a comment on this page OR via email, if you have trouble opening any of the links!

 - Identify sources and locations for your research.

-- Set up interview appointments and/or trips to the library (the #8 bus will take you there).
+- Set up interview appointments and/or trips to the Broome County Public Library (the #8 bus will take you there).

-- Find one of his pieces in the sheet music collection of the Binghamton Public Library and photocopy it.
+- Find one of Cohen’s pieces in the sheet music collection of the Broome County Public Library and photocopy it.
 Try to find a performance on Youtube or another platform.

 Pro tip: You won’t find much, if anything, on Wikipedia.
 You will need to dig deeper.

 You should make sure to consult the following sources:

 - Dana Curtin, research librarian at our library.
 She can show you how to use databases and can help you get books and articles through interlibrary loan.